 Our sites in Haiti:

-Haiti North - Chalice has partnered with the congregation of Notre Dame de Sacre Coeur of New Brunswick in the communities of Terrier-Rouge and Grand-Bassin since 1999.
-Under the direction of Edley Gabeau, the site runs the sponsorship of children in two schools.
-Children in schools benefit from a feeding program supported by the Chalilce Children Nutrition fund.
-The Site conducts health assessments for the children and monitors their development, as well as workshops for the 22 parent groups on the importance of nutrition and their child's brain development.
-The site runs the successful community poultry cooperative program and agricultural supply store, and the Onz Manman women’s jam-making cooperative.
+Haiti North - Chalice sponsorship began in the communities of Terrier-Rouge and Grand-Bassin in 1999.
+Chalice is partnered with Haiti Nord under the direction of Edley Gabeau.
+There are currently over 1,700 sponsored beneficiaries.
+Children in schools benefit from a feeding program supported by the Chalilce Children Nutrition Fund.
+The site conducts health assessments for the children and monitors their development, and provides workshops for parent groups on the importance of nutrition.
+The site runs a successful community poultry cooperative program.

-Haiti South – Chalice has partnered with Good Shepard Sisters of Quebec in the communities around the city of Jeremie since 2000.
-Under the direction of Br Marcelin, the site is composed of several primary and secondary schools, as well as a home for orphaned and abandoned boys.
-Sponsored children receive one hot meal at the canteen each school day.
+Haiti South – Chalice is partnered with the Missionaries of the Anunciation - Sowers of Hope - in the communities around the city of Jérémie under the direction of Br.
+Marcelin Henri.
+The site consists of five sub-sites.
+Several school canteens receive support through the Chalice Children Nutrition Program.
 In schools that do not have a canteen, families receive kits of food to prepare at home.
-The staff work with four nurses who deliver training to families on disease prevention (typhoid, malaria, HIV/AIDS), hygiene and balanced nutrition.
-In the wake of the 2010 earthquake and Hurricane Matthew in 2016, Chalice has run a home-building project and undertaken both short- and long-term relief and reconstruction projects throughout the area.
+Members of the staff work with four nurses who deliver training to families on disease prevention (typhoid, malaria, HIV/AIDS), hygiene and balanced nutrition.
+In the wake of the 2010 earthquake and Hurricane Matthew in 2016, Chalice supported several reconstruction projects throughout the area.